philzook58/philzook58.github.io/_posts/2023-05-08-egraph-ground-rewrite.md

 And I asked Cody, my resident term rewriting expert (a title he will deny), he wasn't sure it is right.
 Also when I ran it past the egraph crew they weren't so sure either.
 So maybe there is something here.

 Here's the jist:
-- You do completion on a bunch of ground equations.
+- You do completion on a bunch of ground equations like `foo(a) = a, foo(b) = b, b = a`.
 It "solves" them.
 Completion is guaranteed to terminate on ground equations.
 - You can also put these equations into an egraph.
 It also "solves" the problem.
-- One can interpret the inner workings of the egraph in completion notions, or you can see egraphs techniques as useful optimizations available for ground equations.
+- One can interpret the inner workings of the egraph in completion notions, or you can see egraph techniques as useful optimizations available for ground equations.
 - The notion of e-graph canonization is roughly a completion simplification/reduction step on a set of rewrite rules (r-simplify and l-simplify steps).
 - The egraph's union find is in some sense orienting your equations on the fly to an ad hoc term ordering.
 - An egraph holds an infinite number of terms in some sense.
 This same infinite class of terms is inductively defined by running the completed rewrite system backwards.
 - The ground rewrite system is in sense inlining away the notion of eclass id.
 If you make skolem symbols to label enodes, things become more familiar.
 - Each eclass is identified with its representative term.
-- Every right hand side in the canonicalized rewrite system is an eclass' representative term.
+Every right hand side in the canonicalized rewrite system is an eclass' representative term.